 HTC Touch Dual review

-It’s important to note there are two versions of the Touch Dual: there’s a 16-key model sporting a normal smartphone-like keypad with three letters per key and a 20-key version with a QWERTY keypad that has two letters per key.
-The latter is better for accurate text entry, but lacks the dedicated start, mail, web and back keys found on the 16-key devices.
+It’s important to note there are two versions of the Touch Dual, so be careful when making your purchase: there’s a 16-key model sporting a normal smartphone-like keypad with three letters per key and T9 predictive input, and a 20-key version with a QWERTY keypad with two letters per key, a bit like a BlackBerry Pearl.

-As usual, HTC has provided enhancements, allowing more productive use of the touchscreen.
-In particular, there are options for launching programs, viewing and zooming images and navigating the contacts list.
-But when it comes to writing emails or sending texts, you’re still dumped into the usual Windows Mobile 6 apps.
-The new keyboard helps, and it’s quite an engineering feat to include it for just an additional 2mm of thickness, but it exposes the limitations of a device with interface tweaks layered over the top of something originally designed for stylus operation.
-The finger-based screen interface of the iPhone (web ID: 145227) goes to the heart of the device’s design philosophy and is more successful as a result.
+As usual, HTC has provided enhancements allowing more productive use of the touch screen.
+In particular there are options for launching programs, viewing and zooming images, and navigating the contacts list.
+But when it comes to writing emails or sending texts you’re dumped unceremoniously into the usual Windows Mobile 6 applications.

 The new keyboard helps, but ultimately this exposes the limitations of a device with interface tweaks layered over the top of something originally designed for stylus operation.
 It tries to ape the iPhone where the finger-based screen interface goes right to the heart of the device’s design philosophy, but in this it ultimately fails.